 How do I update my Mac to macOS Monterey

-Once the public version is available, follow the steps below to install Monterey on your Mac.
+Follow the steps below to install Monterey on your Mac:

 - If you have a MacBook, plug it into AC power and make sure that you have a stable internet connection.

 - Open System Preferences and go to the Software Update option.

 - Click to download macOS Monterey.
 The system will start downloading the new version of macOS.